 9. The Arsenal of Freedom (s1e21)

-This is the episode that I always point to when people claim that Dr. Crusher is “too reliant on her technology.”
+This is the episode that I always point to when people claim that Dr. Crusher is “too reliant on her technology” (though, what kind of scientist isn’t going to use all of the tools are her disposal?).
 She’s losing blood, going into shock, barely able to stay conscious… and can still direct Picard to find a root and make paste that serves as a clotting agent.
 Plus, we get a rare information about her childhood and the experiences that inspired her to study medicine.

 8. The Big Goodbye (s1e12)

 This episode is right up my alley – holodeck malfunctions, film-noir-esque costuming, super awkward interactions (Who cleans lipstick off her boss’s face during a meeting?
 B-Crush, that’s who), and a super goofy crew.
 And Gates does some really great work with the physical comedy she has in the precinct’s waiting room.

 Crusher’s speech (read: smackdown) to Dr. Toby Russell at the end of this episode is the perfect example of her dedication and care for her patients and crew mates.
 There’s really nothing I can add to it, so you should probably go watch that scene.